Sunset Booze Cruise from Magaluf Events

 Two TV ads and a Video on Demand (VOD) promoted the men's fragrance, Paco Rabanne XS:

-then featured a close up shot of the man's hip area, with him standing behind a bath tap, which he proceeded to turn on.
+room.
+The ad then featured a close up shot of the man's hip area, with him standing behind a bath tap, which he proceeded to turn on.
 The ad then returned to the two women in a dark room, one of whom pushed the other out of the way.
 The man was shown

-the one-way mirror, becoming breathless.
+one-way mirror, becoming breathless.
 The man walked up close to the mirror as if looking closely at the reflection of his face and one of the women was seen to kiss the mirror on the other side.
-The ad then showed the man moving his hand
+The ad then showed the man moving his hand downwards onto

 b.
 The second TV ad, seen in July and August 2017, was a shorter version of ad (a).